SRSchmittling/HackerMystery/MachineCode/SystemSecurityReport.md

 We have narrowed down the possibilities through external intelligence:

+Hacker Name is one of the following:

+* Whiskers
+* Hi-5
+* Bl33p
+* RayZ0r

+The Hacker is using one of the following high-level languages:

+* Boa
+* Arrrrr
+* MochaScript
+* C++++

+Our reconnaisance drones have narrowed down the location of our hacker to one of the following:

+* Corner Grab & Go
+* Evil Lair (aka hacker's bedroom)
+* Mom's Basement
+* High School Computer Lab

 ## Phase 1

 ### Initial Register Values Prior to Phase 1 Commands